-The house is located in a beautiful natural setting on the outskirts of the town of Cretas, in the middle of a field of olive trees with views of the town and the peaks of Beceite in the Matarraña region.
+The house is located in a beautiful natural setting, in the middle of a field of olive trees with views of the nearby town and mountains.
 When visiting the place for the first time, one of the first things that caught our attention were the colours of the earth, of incomparable beauty and shades.
 We thought about how this should be an integral part of the project, and how we could bring those colours and textures inside the house and make them a central feature of the design.

 Photographs of the land, taken on the day of our first visit